 1 Tbsp mirin

 2 Tbsp lime juice

+Gather a bunch of salad greens: lettuces, spinach, mustard, Tatsoi, Pac Choi, turnip and radish greens, etc. Tear a healthy amount and toss with a few Tbsps of the dressing.
 Make a base of the salad on your plate.
 Top with a handful of cooked soba noodles.
-Garnish with cooked chicken, pork, steak or vegan protein (leftovers from weekend grilling!).
-Top with chopped radish, turnip, snap peas, asparagus, or crunchy goodness of your choice.
+Layer chopped radish, turnip, snap peas, asparagus, or crunchy goodness of your choice.
+Garnish with cooked chicken, pork, steak, fish, egg or vegan protein (leftovers from weekend grilling!).
 Dust with a healthy amount of chopped herbs: chives, basil, mint, cilantro, etc. Chopped nuts or seeds are welcome.
 Chive or borage flowers a decorative plus.
 Spoon more dressing on top.
 Take a picture.
 Enjoy!